bigcommerce/dev-docs/docs/stencil-docs/getting-started/transitioning-to-stencil.md

 While PHP variables enclosed within `%%` markers represent dynamic content, [Handlebars](https://handlebarsjs.com/), a JavaScript templating language represents BigCommerce dynamic stored data in Stencil themes.

-Handlebars keep your HTML page clean by separating the logic-less templates from the business logic in your JavaScript files.
+Handlebars keeps your HTML page clean by separating the logic-less templates from the business logic in your JavaScript files.
 This organization improves the structure of the application, promoting maintainability and scalability.
-Handlebars also simplify the task of manually updating data in the customer-facing display view.
+Handlebars also simplifies the task of manually updating data in the customer-facing display view.

 For more information about Handlebars, refer to these external resources:
 - [A Beginner’s Guide to Handlebars](https://www.sitepoint.com/a-beginners-guide-to-handlebars/)